 But if some of those shells are filled with single electrons, then the atoms will behave more like magnet.

 The most magnetic naturally occurring substances are iron, nickel and cobalt.
-Neodymium is used an alloy of Neodymium-Nickel-Cobalt to make the strongest magnetic material.
+Neodymium, (element number 60, Nd,) is used as an alloy of Neodymium-Nickel-Cobalt to make the strongest magnetic material.
 Typically these magnets are referred to simply as, "Neodymiums."

 Materials that are very magnetic are said to be Ferromagnetic.
 This term comes the periodic symbol for iron.

 When electrons get together in a substance some of their magnetic moments group together such that most will point in the same direction.
 This region of the same direction is called a domain.
 Domains vary in a substance like iron.
 The more domains you get to line up the stronger the magnetic property.